NazrinUFO/VrcLovenseConnect/README.md

 In the config.json file next to the executable, copy this URL to the "address" field.

-Then simply launch the program after VRChat is open.
+> *NOTE*: Certain Lovense features such as the contraction for Max 2 are only controllable through Lovense Connect.

 ## config.json
 Next to the executable should be a config file named "config.json".
 Open it with any text editor to change its values.

+There are two parts, common settings and the "toys" settings.

+### Common settings
+Common settings will affect all toys at once.
-**oscPort**: The port to listen OSC messages on.
+- **oscPort**: The port to listen OSC messages on.
 Default is 9001.

-**protocol**: The protocol to use for toy controls (Lovense or Buttplug).

-**address**: Only for Lovense protocol.
+- **address**: Only for Lovense protocol.
 The address provided by the Lovense Connect app on your phone (not Lovense Remote).

-**scanTime**: Only for Buttplug protocol.
+- **scanTime**: Only for Buttplug protocol.
 The time to scan for a toy in seconds.
 Default is 5.

-**limit**: Only for debugging.
+- **limit**: Only for debugging.
 The number of received messages to skip for better performances.
 Default is 10.

-**commandAll**: Allows all commands to be activated just by the Avatar Parameter for vibration, or with separate parameters.
+### Toys settings
+"Toys" settings will affect one toy at a time.

+When a toy is detected, its name and protocol will be saved in an empty slot.
+You can then change its settings in the config.json file.

+> NOTE: Changing the settings won't take effect until the program has been restarted.
+If a new toy is added, you will have to close the program, change the new toy's settings, then relaunch the program.

+By default, 5 toys can be managed by VRCLovenseConnect.
+If you need more toys to be detected, just copy another toy's settings with the curly brackets and leave the name blank.
+Make sure to enclose each toy settings between curly brackets and separate them with a comma.

+Parameters can share the same value.
+For example, you can set the same parameter name for all commands and all toys' features will activate at the same time with one Avatar Parameter.
+Everything is entirely customizable.

+- **name**: The name of the toy.
+Automatically filled on detection.
+- **protocol**: The protocol to use for toy controls (Lovense or Buttplug).
+No need to set it up if this toy has already been detected.
-**vibrateParameter**: The Avatar Parameter to synchronize with for vibration commands (will control all features if commandAll = true).
+- **vibrateParameter**: The Avatar Parameter to synchronize with for vibration commands.

-**vibrateIntensity**: The intensity for vibrations (0.0 to 1.0, boolean Contacts only).
+- **vibrateIntensity**: The intensity for vibrations (0.0 to 1.0, boolean Contacts only).

-**pumpParameter**: The Avatar Parameter to synchronize with for pumping/linear commands (unused if commandAll = false).
+- **pumpParameter**: The Avatar Parameter to synchronize with for pumping/linear commands.

-**pumpIntensity**: The intensity for pumping (0.0 to 1.0, boolean Contacts only).
+- **pumpIntensity**: The intensity for pumping (0.0 to 1.0, boolean Contacts only).

-**rotateParameter**: The Avatar Parameter to synchronize with for rotation commands (unused if commandAll = false).
+- **rotateParameter**: The Avatar Parameter to synchronize with for rotation commands.

-**rotateIntensity**: The intensity for rotations (0.0 to 1.0, boolean Contacts only).
+- **rotateIntensity**: The intensity for rotations (0.0 to 1.0, boolean Contacts only).

 # Avatar Setup
 ## Interaction Types